The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 We’ve covered what to do when you’re faced with different situations involving a non-negative drug test result, but what happens when the employee who produced it is ready to go back to work?

-It’s important to note that any failed DOT drug tests, including refusals to test, that your CDL drivers produce will be added to their FMCSA Clearinghouse record.
+It’s important to note that any failed DOT drug tests, including refusals to test, that your CDL drivers produce will be added to their FMCSA Drug and Alcohol Clearinghouse record.
 They will remain on their record until the return-to-duty process has been completed and five years from the date the violation was committed has passed.

 Read on to make sure you’re prepared in the event any of your CDL drivers test positive for drugs or alcohol now or in the future, and get the solutions to these common concerns:

-• What is the RTD process?
+• What is the return to duty process?

 • How many follow-up DOT drug tests need to be taken?